wendall911/BetterDays/README.md

 	#This section defines settings for notification messages.
 	#All messages support Minecraft formatting codes (https://minecraft.wiki/w/Formatting_codes).
 	#All messages have variables that can be inserted using the following format: ${variableName}
+	#Any message can be disabled by setting it to an empty string.
 	#The type option controls where the message appears:
 	#    SYSTEM: Appears as a message in the chat. (e.g., "Respawn point set")
 	#    GAME_INFO: Game information that appears above the hotbar (e.g., "You may not rest now, the bed is too far away").
 	#The target option controls to whom the message is sent:
 	#    ALL: Sends the message to all players on the server.
 	#    DIMENSION: Sends the message to all players in the current dimension.
 	#    SLEEPING: Sends the message to all players in the current dimension who are sleeping.
 	[sleep.messages]

 		#This message is sent after a sleep cycle has completed.
 		[sleep.messages.morning]
 			#Available variables:
+			#
 			#sleepingPlayers -> the number of players in the current dimension who were sleeping.
 			#totalPlayers -> the number of players in the current dimension (spectators are not counted).
-			#sleepingPercentage -> the percentage of players in the current dimension who were sleeping (does not include % symbol).
+			#sleepingPercentage -> the percentage of players in the current dimension who are sleeping (does not include % symbol).
 			message = "§e§oTempus fugit!"
 			#Sets where this message appears.
 			#Allowed Values: SYSTEM, GAME_INFO